munificent/magpie/README.md

     This should ensure that Magpie gets built into `build/<config>/magpie`.

 5.  **Build the project.** Do what you usually do on your OS to build the thing.
+    On Mac, that means open the XCode project and build from there.
+In Windows, there is a Visual Studio solution you can build.
+On Linux, you can just run `make`.

 [gyp]: http://code.google.com/p/gyp/

 ### Running Magpie

 Magpie is a command line app.
-After building the jar, you can run it by doing:
+After building it, you can run it by doing:

         $ ./magpie